Davis Mills: 2021

 Due to incumbent starting quarterback Deshaun Watson being ruled inactive, Mills was named the second option behind Tyrod Taylor.
-He made his NFL debut during the second half of the Week 2 game against the Cleveland Browns after Taylor was injured, throwing for 102 yards, a touchdown, and an interception in the 31–21 defeat.
-Mills made his starting debut against the Carolina Panthers the following week, in which he threw for 168 yards and a touchdown.
-The Texans subsequently lost 20–9.
-In Week 4, Mills struggled against the Buffalo Bills, completing 11 of 21 passes for 87 yards and four interceptions in a 40–0 shutout defeat.
-Mills rebounded the following week when he completed 21 of 29 passes for 312 yards and three touchdowns against the New England Patriots.
-However, the Texans lost 25–22 after surrendering a 22–9 lead in the third quarter.
+He made his NFL debut during the second half of the Week 2 game against the Cleveland Browns after Taylor was injured, throwing for 102 yards, a touchdown, and an interception in the 21–31 defeat.
+Mills made his starting debut against the Carolina Panthers the following week, in which he threw for 168 yards and a touchdown in a 9–24 home loss.
+In Week 4, Mills struggled against the Buffalo Bills, completing 11 of 21 passes for 87 yards and four interceptions in a 0–40 shutout defeat on the road.
+Mills rebounded the following week against the New England Patriots when he completed 21 of 29 passes for 312 yards and three touchdowns in the narrow 22–25 loss, surrendering a 22–9 lead early in the third quarter.

-Mills resumed his backup duties after Taylor returned in Week 5, but ineffective performances from Taylor led to Mills replacing him during a 31–0 shutout defeat in Week 13 against the Indianapolis Colts.
+Mills resumed his backup duties after Taylor returned in Week 9, but the latter's ineffective performances led to Mills replacing him in the fourth quarter during a 0–31 shutout defeat in Week 13 against the Indianapolis Colts.
 Following the game, Mills was announced as the starter for the remainder of the season.
-Mills won his first NFL game during Week 15 against the Jacksonville Jaguars, completing 19 of 30 passes for 209 yards, two touchdowns, and an interception in the 30–16 victory.
-He helped lead the Texans to a 41–29 upset over the Los Angeles Chargers the following week, but the game marked the Texans' final victory for the season.
+He made his first career win in Week 15 against the Jacksonville Jaguars, completing 19 of 30 passes for 209 yards, two touchdowns, and an interception in the 30–16 victory.
+The following week, he helped lead the Texans to a 41–29 upset over the Los Angeles Chargers at home.

-Despite winning only two games, Mills set the franchise record for rookie passing yards at 2,664.
-His 16 touchdowns and 66.8 completion percentage were also the second-highest among rookie quarterbacks in 2021, behind Mac Jones.
+For his rookie season, in 13 games and 11 starts, Mills set the franchise record for rookie passing yards at 2,664, passing David Carr's record of 2,592 yards (2002).
+This record would be passed yet again in 2023 by C.J.
+Stroud with 4,108 passing yards.
+His 16 passing touchdowns and 66.8 completion percentage were the second-highest among rookie quarterbacks for the season, behind Mac Jones (22 passing touchdowns and 67.6 completion percentage).